isabella232/customdpp/README.md

 ## Download

-The latest binary for cdpp along with installation instructions may be found [here](https://github.com/microsoft/customdpp/download).
+The latest binary for Custom DPP CLI along with installation instructions may be found [here](GETSTART.md#download-custom-dpp-cli).

 ## Supported Operations